misquan/gemma-cookbook/Demos/Emoji-Gemma-on-Web/app-transformersjs/README.md

-# Run a fine-tuned Gemma 3 270M model in the browser with MediaPipe LLM Inference API
+# Run a fine-tuned Gemma 3 270M model in the browser with Transformers.js

 This app demonstrates how to generate emojis from a text input using a fine-tuned Gemma 3 270M model running directly in the browser.